SWE-UniStuttgart/Qlunc/readme.md

 4) In case you don't want to create a new environment, just install the requirements listed in the *Requirements* section below.

-### Download or [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the repository to a local directory
+### Download or [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the repository to a local directory.

 By downloading or cloning the repository you will get several folders within which `Qlunc` is organized.

 The most importants to know are:
+1) Create a folder named `Projects` in the main directory.
+Here the created lidar objext will be saved.
+2) Copy/paste the file `Qlunc_inputs.yml` into `Main` for a quick start/test
+3) The content of each folder in the repository is breafly explained here below.
+Further information can bwe found in the `readme` in the corresponding folder.
 ### Main
 This is the core of `Qlunc`.
 Here the user creates the classes describing the components, modules and general inputs of the lidar device and instantiate the classes.
  - `Qlunc_Classes.py` contains the code which _creates_ all the lidar digital twins.
 Each lidar module/component is assigned to a python class.